How much does a talent agency bond cost in California?

 Both California talent agency and fee-related talent service surety bonds remain in full force and effect until terminated or canceled.
 The state (acting through the Labor Commissioner) reserves the right to terminate the bond by giving written notice of termination to the surety.
 The surety can terminate the bond according to the provisions of Section 996.320, Section 995.440 or Section 996.310, respectively, of the Code of Civil Procedure of the State of California.

-How to become a talent agency in California
+How to obtain a talent agency license in California?

 To become licensed as a talent agency in California, applicants must complete a licensing application package that can be obtained by: